 Online or Hybrid Athletic Trainer Degree Programs

-One of the first fully online master’s of athletic training programs in the country is offered at Hardin-Simmons University.
-While they have not received CAATE accreditation, a full application was submitted for approval on July 1, 2023.
+Hardin-Simmons University offers one of the first fully online master’s of athletic training programs in the country.
 This degree offers a unique blend of online coursework and on-campus intensives, providing flexibility and hands-on learning opportunities.

 Students can continue working during their first year of school.
 Textbooks are provided electronically at no cost, saving students over $1,500.
 In the second year, the program assists students in finding clinical experiences that align with their professional goals.
-Our state-of-the-art facilities offer top-notch athletic training education, including a skills lab, simulation center, and classrooms.
+Their state-of-the-art facilities, including a skills lab, simulation center, and classrooms, offer top-notch athletic training education.

-• Accreditation: Application Pending for Commission on Accreditation of Athletic Training Education (CAATE)
+- Accreditation: Commission on Accreditation of Athletic Training Education (CAATE)

 Students at Texas Lutheran University have two paths to earn a master’s of athletic training: a five-year option for traditional college freshmen and a direct entry option for those with an undergraduate degree.
 While most of the classes for this program are in person, some online options are offered, particularly while students are participating in clinical experiences.